- TrendKite Platform

 To create an Earned Media dashboard, simply apply the “Press Release” filter to any dashboard to remove all wire/press release coverage.

 To apply this filter, go to: Edit » Edit Dashboard » Content Filters.

-NOTE: The content filters affect all of the searches within the dashboard (including all of your competitor’s searches in the Share of Voice widget) so the data remains a truly apples-to-apples comparison of earned media.
+NOTE: The content filters affect all of the searches within the dashboard (including all of your competitor’s searches in the Share of Voice widget) so the data remains a truly apples-to-apples comparison of organic earned media.

 Setting up a Target Publication Dashboard